2018 – 2023 Multi-Year Accessibility Policy and Plan Conagra Brands Canada

 - If required by an employee with a disability the Company must consult with the employee to determine the most appropriate accessible formats or communication supports required

-Career and Performance Management: We will take the following steps to ensure the accessibility needs of employees with disabilities needs are taken into account if ConAgra Foods Canada is using performance management, career development and redeployment processes.
-ConAgra will:
+Career and Performance Management: We will take the following steps to ensure the accessibility needs of employees with disabilities needs are taken into account if Conagra Brands Canada is using performance management, career development and redeployment processes.
+Conagra will:

 - Ensure that barriers are identified and removal of barriers is planned and implemented